Proto-Slavic accent: Slovene

-The synchronic descriptions of pitch in modern Slovene differ, with some sources using the standard Slavic/Serbo-Croatian terms "rising" and "falling", while others describe these as "low" and "high" respectively.
-The traditional terms will be used here.
+In Slovene the "rising" intonation is realised as "low" and "falling" intonation is realised as "high".
+In each accented prosodic word, the final syllable bears the opposite accent of the accented syllable.
+If the final syllable is accented, then they sort of merge to form the traditional "rising" (instead of "low") and "falling" (instead of "high").

+About half of the dialects still retain the initial tonal differences, most of them being situated along the Sava river or in the northwest.
+In others, all acute syllables merged with circumflex ones.
+There are also some dialects, particularly the South White Carniolan dialect and the eastern Lower Carniolan dialect, where the tonal differences are only lost on the last syllables.

 In the dialectal history of Proto-Slavic, the acute accent was shortened in Slovene, as it was in all neighbouring Serbo-Croatian dialects.
 It fell together with the short neoacute and was treated identically from there on.
-Unlike the other languages, however, Slovene kept the old acute and short neoacute distinct from the old short accent in non-final syllables, initially producing a short rising accent that was later lengthened.
+Unlike the other languages, however, Slovene kept the old acute and short neoacute distinct from the old short accent in non-final syllables, initially producing a short rising accent that was later lengthened, whereas the short accent already lengthened to long circumflex.

-The first change specific to Slovene, the progressive accent shift, shifted the word-initial falling tone (short or circumflex) one syllable to the right.
-The previously accented syllable became short, while the newly accented syllable was lengthened and received a falling intonation.
-The shift was not completed to its fullest in the more peripheral dialects, notably the dialect of Rezija which was almost entirely unaffected.
-It was fully completed in the Ljubljana dialect, on which standard Slovene is based.
-In monosyllables (whether due to loss of a yer or original), the rightward shift was blocked and the falling accent was lengthened without movement.
-As a result of these shifts, the distinction between short and circumflex accent was eliminated entirely in Slovene, with all falling accents being automatically long.

 Following this, the neo-circumflex arose, a change shared with Kajkavian.
 Original short rising (acute and neoacute) syllables were converted to a long falling accent under certain conditions, which re-established the falling accent in initial syllables of multisyllabic words.
 The neo-circumflex arose when the next syllable contained a non-final weak yer or a long vowel.
 The following long vowel was shortened, and the previous syllable received compensatory lengthening.
 It also occurred in the volja-type nouns, where the exact explanation varies (according to the Leiden school, the final a was long).

+The first change specific to Slovene, the progressive accent shift, shifted the word-initial falling tone (short or circumflex) one syllable to the right e. g. *sě̑no / prȍso > *sěnȏ / prosȏ.
+The previously accented syllable became short, while the newly accented syllable was lengthened and received a falling intonation.
+In monosyllables (whether due to loss of a yer or original), the rightward shift was blocked and the falling accent was lengthened without movement.
+As a result of these shifts, the distinction between short and circumflex accent was eliminated entirely in Slovene, with all falling accents being automatically long.

+Another change that affected Slovene was the shift from final short vowel (old acute or short neoacute) to the unstressed long vowel before it, e. g. *svě̄t́à → *svě́t́a (now svẹ̑ča).
+The following syllable stayed short and the preceding syllable became long rising.
+All other unstressed long syllables became short.
+This was the last accent change universal to all Slovene dialects, with exception of Čičarija dialect, which was originally a Chakavian dialect.
+Alpine Slovene (1000–1200 AD) therefore had the following three possible accents: